wraith-wireless/wraith/README.md

 mandatory reconnaissance radio (i.e. shooter) and an RTO which relays collected data to Nidus, the data storage system (i.e. HQ).
-DySKT collects data in the form of raw 802.11 packets with the reconnaissance (and collection if present) radios, forwarding that date along with any geolocational data (if a gps device is present) to higher.
+DySKT collects data in the form of raw 802.11 packets with the reconnaissance (and collection if present) radios, forwarding that data along with any geolocational data (if a gps device is present) to higher.

 ### c.
 Nidus (v 0.0.6): Data Storage Manager